 A pressure canner allows you to create very hot temperatures by adding heat to steam under pressure, this allows pressure canners to be used for all sorts of things.

 In this post we will use it to sterilize equipment.
-An autoclave is used in hospitals and doctor’s offices to sterilize equipment, and while I am not advocating using this to sterilize equipment for home surgery.
+An autoclave sterilizes equipment used in hospitals and doctor’s offices.
+While I am not advocating using this to sterilize equipment for home surgery.
 Being able to sterilize things (for brewing as an example) is very useful.